vpenso/scripts/docs/linux/ssh.md

 * First client connection includes **server key discovery**
   - Fingerprint presented to the user for verification
   - Accepting a fingerprint adds it to the `~/.ssh/known_hosts` **known host file**
+* Fingerprint **verification methods**:
+  - Published by host administrators (e.g. on an HTTPS server)
+  - SSHFP (RFC4255) publishes fingerprints as DNS records
-* The client automatically checks the fingerprint each login, warns if it changes
+* The client automatically checks the fingerprint each login, and warns eventually
 * Differing fingerprints (changed host key) indicate a potential man-in-the-middle attack
 * Visual fingerprint, **identicons** (generated icons, to recognize or distinguish textual information)

-Fingerprint verification (during server key discovery):

-* Published by host administrators (e.g. on an HTTPS server)
-* SSHFP (RFC4255) publishes fingerprints as DNS records
+[ssh-known-hosts][04] adds, removes or updates a host fingerprint in `~/.ssh/known_hosts`

 ## ssh-fs